These degrees could help you prepare to pursue new and exciting health care careers without going to medical school.

 Career #5 - Registered Nurse

-As a registered nurse, you might be directly involved in every aspect of patient care.
-This might include recording patient's histories, performing tests, analyzing results, administering treatments, and checking on a patient's progress.
+As a registered nurse, you might be directly involved in almost any aspect of patient care.
+This might include recording patient's histories, helping perform tests, analyzing results, administering treatments, and checking on patients' progress, explains the Department.

-Job outlook: The Department projects a 22 percent increase in nursing jobs between 2008 and 2018.*
+Job outlook: The Department projects a 19 percent increase in registered nursing jobs between 2012 and 2022.*

 Next Article: 5 Rising Health Care Careers »